A free resource for nonprofit

 GoogleGroups, etc.), your

-etc. Few people will choose to subscribe to every online avenue, because
+channel, etc. Few people will choose to subscribe to every online

-the information will probably be largely the same across all these
+avenue, because the information will probably be largely the same

-Re: Your organization's online activities.
-Staff members need to
+Talk" Re: Your organization's online activities.
+Staff members

-know about all of your organization's online activities, no matter what
+need to know about all of your organization's online activities, no

-their jobs are, and they need to provide leadership in using your
+matter what their jobs are, and they need to provide leadership in

-organization's online tools (they need to be reading your organization's
+using your organization's online tools (they need to be reading your

 - Direct staff to include a summary of their online activities, and the

-evaluation of these activities during employee performance reviews.
-This
+an evaluation of these activities during employee performance reviews.

-is a key way to integrate online activities into
+This is a key way to integrate online

 - Track the responses (emails, phone calls, in-person inqueries) that